lixu4n/lixu4n/README.md

 # Céleste Duguay

 I'm 4th year student studying Computer Science at the University of Ottawa and I am also pursuing an additional minor in Digital Humanities.
+We explore how computation has transformed culture itself and the convergence of the extent of culture being inseperable from technologies and computation.

 👾 Currently plotting..... upcoming projects coming.